mic-cao/EPL-Betting-Strategies/README.md

    <img src="https://github.com/mic-cao/EPL-Betting-Strategies/blob/main/plots/plot3.png" alt="Simulation Results" width="750">
    </p>

-   The 3D plot above showcases the theoretical probabilities of home win, draw, and away win, simulated using a Dirichlet distribution.
-Understanding these probabilities is crucial for formulating effective betting strategies.
+   Here are the results of simulations for a few betting strategies conducted over the first 30 weeks of the EPL season 2023-24.

 5. **Bets Optimization:** In this stage, we employ optimization techniques to enhance our betting strategies further.
 By formulating linear programming (LP) problems and conducting theoretical analyses, we aim to optimize betting weights to maximize expected profits while effectively managing risks.
 Theoretical demonstrations include uncovering biases in Opta’s predictions through maximum likelihood estimation and Dirichlet distribution analysis.